ejeschke/ginga/doc/manual/operation.rst

 zooms out to the corresponding level.

 When zoomed in, panning is enabled.
 Panning takes two forms.

+1) *Proportional panning* or "drag panning" pans the image in direct proportion to the distance the mouse is moved; you can think of this as dragging the image canvas in the direction you want to move it under the window portal.
+To utilize a proportional pan, Ctrl-drag the canvas, or press "q" to go into pan mode, and then drag the canvas.

-*Free panning* allows scrolling around the entire image by mapping the entire image boundaries to the window boundaries.
-For example, moving the mouse to the upper right-hand corner of the window will pan to the upper right hand corner of the image, etc.  There are two ways to initiate a free pan: Scroll-dragging (pressing the mouse scroll wheel and dragging) or press and release "q" and then Left-drag.
+2) *Free panning* allows scrolling around the entire image by mapping the entire image boundaries to the window boundaries.
+For example, moving the mouse to the upper right-hand corner of the window will pan to the upper right hand corner of the image, etc.  You can think of this mode as moving the window portal around over the canvas.
-*Proportional panning* or "drag panning" pans the image in direct proportion to the distance the mouse is moved; a common idiom is dragging the image canvas in the direction you want to move it under the window.
-To utilize a proportional pan, Ctrl-drag the canvas.
+To initiate a free pan, press "w" to enter "freepan" mode and then Scroll-drag to move around the window.

 [RV] The Pan plugin (usually embedded under the Info tab) shows the outline of the current pan position as a rectangle on a small version of